jacob-card-howe/mc-server/README.md

 1. On `Step 3: Configure Instance`, once you're done configuring everything to your liking, at the bottom you'll see a field for `User data`.
 Select the `As file` radio button, and upload `userdata.sh`.
 1. Configure the rest of your server to your liking with regards to storage, tags, and security groups.
 1. Launch your server and enjoy! :)

+Alternatively, if you have an AWS account and want the power to control your Minecraft server from the comfort of your very own Discord server, [checkout my `discord-ec2-manager` project](https://github.com/jacob-howe/discord-ec2-manager).